owickstrom/domain-modeling-with-haskell-data-structures-oredev/README.md

-# Writing a Screencast Video Editor in Haskell
+# Domain Modeling with Haskell Data Structures

-A talk for Lambda World Cadiz 2018
+A talk given at Oredev 2018.

 ## Building